top of page

 How volunteering for animal shelters, rescues and nonprofits improves your mental and physical health

-Yet numerous studies show the opposite: A 2015 study in the Journal of Occupational and Environmental Medicine found that people who both worked and volunteered actually had better mental health and fewer feelings of work-life conflict.
+Yet numerous studies show the opposite: A 2015 study in the Journal of Occupational and Environmental Medicine found that people who both worked and volunteered had better mental health and fewer feelings of work-life conflict.
 A 2013 study from researchers at Carnegie Mellon University found that adults over age 50 who volunteered regularly were less likely to develop high blood pressure than non-volunteers.
 Most surprising of all, a 2012 study published in Psychological Science found that “spending time on others increases one’s sense of time affluence … driven by a boosted sense of self-efficacy.”

 We are accepting applications for Volunteers!
 Over the past year, we have been fortunate to have Working Dogs For Vets supporters volunteer their time to help our veterans and service dogs.
-There are many ongoing and special on and off-site work projects at Working dogs for vets, and across the United States, that we simply don’t have enough staff to accomplish, so we have come to rely on the kindness of volunteers to assist us in keeping up.
+There are many ongoing and special on and off-site work projects at Working Dogs For Vets, and across the United States, that we simply don’t have enough staff to accomplish, so we have come to rely on the kindness of volunteers to assist us in keeping up.
 Your efforts will benefit both the veterans and the many dogs rescued from shelters in an important way!
 Every task, no matter how big or small, matters in the lives of each of our Veteran/dog teams.
 You will undoubtedly have the time of your life as you work side by side with another Veteran/dog enthusiast on a group project.
 Whether you are walking dogs, training, or helping in another way you are sure to create memories that you will never forget!

 After completing this form please contact us